AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

 The new Javascript Report Builder Add-in that was initially available only in Customer Journey Analytics is now also being introduced in Adobe Analytics.
 This new version has several advantages:

+- Support for Microsoft Excel on Mac, Microsoft Windows, and web browsers
+- Improved user experience
+- Enhanced speed
 - Support for Analytics 2.0 API

-- Support for Excel on Mac, Microsoft Windows, and web browsers
-- Removal of support for legacy technologies that the Legacy Adobe Report Builder was built on.
+For users of the Legacy Report Builder tool: you can convert your legacy workbooks to the new report builder.
 Report Builder allows you to easily create, edit, and refresh custom reports using Adobe Analytics data.
 With Report Builder's simple and flexible drag-and-drop UI, you can create complex data queries and custom reports from Adobe Analytics data, all within Excel.

 With Report Builder, you can: